MichaelLLi/evalITR/cran-comments.md

 * Ubuntu 16.04 (on travis-ci), R-release

 ## R CMD check results
 There were no ERRORs or WARNINGs.
-The only note relates to "unable to verify current time", which is caused by the external API that base R calls to verify system time, and not an error that exists in this package.

 ## Downstream dependencies